SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Lab3.md

 ### Task 4: Revision of Recommendation service from AKS

-In this lab, you'll be managing the deployment lifecycle of the recommendation service on Azure Kubernetes Service (AKS), including starting and stopping the service as well as verifying its functionality post-revision.
+In this task, you'll be managing the deployment lifecycle of the recommendation service on Azure Kubernetes Service (AKS), including starting and stopping the service as well as verifying its functionality post-revision.

 1. Navigate to the Azure portal, open the Resource Group named **miyagi-rg-<inject key="DeploymentID" enableCopy="false"/>**  and select **env-miyagi-<inject key="DeploymentID" enableCopy="false"/>** Kubernetes service from the resources list.